nivalis-studio/n-queue/README.md

 - `active`: When a job starts processing
 - `completed`: When a job completes successfully
 - `failed`: When a job fails
+- `retrying`: When a job is scheduled for retry
+- `delayed`: When a job is re-queued with a delay
+- `stalled`: When an active job is recovered back to waiting
 - `progress`: When job progress is updated

 ## Best Practices